UBC-Astrophysics/QEDSurface/README.md

 # QEDSurface

+This parallel branch is buggy ... so don't use it.
+It isn't any faster.

 pfield will calculate the outgoing intensity in Stokes's Q using projection of the star's the magnetic moment into the plane of the sky as the reference direction under the assumption that at